-- Value collaboration.
+- Favour collaboration.
 Engage with others for their opinions and ideas in order to make the best decision possible and build engagement.
 Be wary of falling in love with your own ideas; you could be wrong.
 Be ready to change your mind based on feedback from others or group insight.

 - Enable others.
 Help your colleagues make better decisions, rather than taking decisions yourself.
 Ask your colleagues what they think before telling them your idea.
 Encourage and support others to learn and improve.
 Respectfully deliver constructive feedback so people know where they could improve without feeling beaten-up.
 Be curious and ask questions, not to challenge and correct, but to discover and encourage new perspectives.

 - Be courageous.
 Speak up, when you could stay quiet.
 Openly admit your own mistakes and weaknesses, focussing on how to improve next time.
 Give people freedom to take decisions and safety to learn and recover from mistakes – doing that takes guts.

 These are behaviours that I think will help make us fit to scale in a way that is congruent with Redgate’s values and that I believe we can all exhibit in our day-to-day work.
 If our people could each start becoming role models for a specific behaviour then, hopefully, they will influence other people to follow suit.
 Which in-a-nutshell is what leadership is about; influencing others.